RyanBurns/graphics-project/README.md

 ## Ryan Burns - G00296445 - Octopus's Garden
-# This is a simple game i made using HTML5, CSS3 and JavaScript for a college graphics-programming assignment.
+# This is a simple game I made using HTML5, CSS3 and JavaScript for a college graphics-programming assignment.

 # The game involves controlling an octopus, and eating as many crabs as possible.
 #The Octopus is controlled using 'W','A','S and 'D' to move up,left,down and right respectively.